Skip to content

 Are there medical questions or waiting periods?

-Many burial insurance policies use simplified underwriting (no exam) and may offer immediate coverage; guaranteed-issue policies often have a 2-year graded period for natural causes.
-Pre-paid funerals usually have no medical questions but may include installment plans and contract waiting provisions.
+Many burial insurance policies use simplified underwriting (no exam) and may offer immediate coverage; guaranteed-issue policies often have a two-year graded period for natural causes.
+Pre-paid funerals usually have no medical questions, but installment plans and contract terms can vary.

 Can I cancel or change my mind later?

-Burial insurance can be surrendered or changed (you can update beneficiaries, adjust coverage, or cancel).
-Pre-paid contracts have state-specific cancellation/refund rules; some are irrevocable, especially when used for Medicaid planning.
+Burial insurance can usually be surrendered or changed (for example, updating beneficiaries or canceling coverage).
+Pre-paid contracts have state-specific cancellation and refund rules; some are irrevocable, especially when used for Medicaid planning.

 How are Medicaid and SSI affected?

 Irrevocable burial insurance policies and irrevocable pre-paid contracts are often treated as exempt resources up to state limits, but rules vary.
-Consult your state Medicaid office or an advisor before restructuring assets.
+Consult your state Medicaid office or a benefits specialist before restructuring assets.

 Which option costs more over time?